-This unit has the field-selectable capability to run two different cooling fan speeds: A normal cooling fan speed (350~400 CFM/Ton) and an enhanced dehumidification fan speed (As low as 320 CFM/Ton) for use with either a dehumidistat or a thermostat that supports dehumidification.
+This unit is factory-set up for use with a single cooling fan speed.
+In addition, this unit has the field-selectable capability to run two different cooling fan speeds: The rated cooling fan speed (350~400 CFM/Ton) and an enhanced dehumidification fan speed (As low as 320 CFM/Ton) for use with either a dehumidistat or a thermostat that supports dehumidification.

-The cooling speed is marked "LOW" on the interface fan board (IFB) (Fig. 17).
+The cooling speed is marked "LOW" on the interface fan board (IFB) (Fig. 18).
 The factory-shipped settings are noted in Table 4.
 There are 4 additional speed tap wires available for use in either electric heating or cooling (For color coding on the indoor fan motor leads, see Table 3).
-The additional 4 speed tap wires are shipped loose with vinyl caps and are located in the control box, near the interface fan board (IFB) (Fig. 17).
+The additional 4 speed tap wires are shipped loose with vinyl caps and are located in the control box, near the interface fan board (IFB) (Fig. 18).